Human Machine Interaction (HMI) with Augmented Reality in a Family Vehicle

 This introduced a new variable that resulted in an increase of interactions that was statistically similar to the number of interactions in our control without the interface.

 The main differentiator became the quality of the interactions between family members.
-The family mode introduced an opportunity for users to develop unique environment driven experiences that were shared with all members in their family including the driver.
+The new family mode introduced an opportunity for users to develop unique environment-driven experiences that were shared with all members of their family including the driver.

 We interviewed groups that reflected our potential users, developed an ethnographic film, defined our design and mechanical specifications, developed low fidelity prototypes and evaluated them in order to narrow our focus, and after many iterations, developed our interface.

 Our team compiled a detailed report and slide deck which we presented to our stakeholders and potential sponsors.